Johnselvakumar (John) Lawrence

 American Society of Agricultural and Biological Engineers (ASABE)

 Dr. Lawrence formerly served as the lead researcher and director at IntelliFarms, a grain management company in Missouri.
 There, he established a grain lab and determined the equilibrium moisture content characteristics of various grains and oilseeds.
 These characteristics are used in their Bin Manager controllers to manage grains.
-He earned a doctorate in agricultural and biological engineering from Purdue University and did postdoctoral research at the University of Arkansas and at Kansas State University in Manhattan.
-His research topic was focused computer simulation modelling used for grain storage management.
+He earned a doctorate in agricultural and biological engineering from Purdue University and did postdoctoral research at the University of Arkansas, Fayatteville, AR and at Kansas State University in Manhattan.
+His research topic was focused on computer simulation modelling used for grain storage management.
 He also developed 3D stored grain ecosystem model using the finite element method.
 At Purdue University, he was part of the Post-Harvest Education and Research Center (PHERC) where he participated in several post-harvest and grain drying projects.